-The Director of the Social Work Internship is a full-time faculty member who will meet with each internship Agency Field Instructor initially to help plan and coordinate student assignments.
+The Internship Director of the Social Work Program is a full-time faculty member who will meet with each internship Agency Field Instructor initially to help plan and coordinate student assignments.
 The Internship Director will supply the Agency Field Instructor with the appropriate course syllabi, the Internship Handbook, the University catalog and pertinent background material about the student.
-Additionally, the Internship Director teaches the methods courses and the Social Work Seminar which form the basis for integrating the student's knowledge and the experience of the internship.
+Additionally, the Internship Director teaches the practice methods course (SW 401) and the Social Work Seminar (SW 475) which form the basis for integrating the student's knowledge and the experience of the internship.